Draped and Capped Bust Half Dollars

 32708883

-Choice $850 New May 14!
-Pretty Dual Sided Toning.
+Choice $850 Pretty Dual Sided Toning.
 This is a well struck lustrous Bust half dollar with wonderful dual sided toning.
 The reverse is slightly rotated.
 Beneath the color, there are some light lines on the left obverse field emanating near Miss Liberty's chin.
 The eye appeal will not disappoint.

 Capped Bust 50C 1835 1835